2020-2021 Interim Mural Policy

-- In consultation with DormCon, the policy allowing murals in student rooms in specific buildings where they are permitted (East Campus and Random Hall) has been suspended for the Fall 2020 semester.
+- In consultation with DormCon, the policy allowing murals in student rooms in specific buildings where they are permitted (East Campus and Random Hall) has been suspended for the 2020-2021 academic year.

 Hallways & Common Areas

 Before any alterations are made to a living space, the resident must meet (virtually) with the House Operations Manager or Area Director to discuss changes and alterations.
 Each House Government develops its own guidelines for materials that may be displayed within the residence.
 In general, residents are not permitted to: